Skip to primary navigation Skip to content Skip to footer

 Talisker Distillery – Photo: Diageo

-Not to be missed on the island are the otherworldly landscapes that can be seen from the Old Man of Storr, the impervious peaks of the Cuillins and the colourful village of Portree.
+Not to be missed on the Island are the otherworldly landscapes visible from the Old Man of Storr, the impervious peaks of the Cuillins, and the colourful village of Portree.

-It is worth perusing among the lovely selection that Isle of Skye Brewing offers, producing also a local Skye Gin.
-If you are in Sligachan, however, before heading for a hike, you should stop at Seumas’ Bar, at Sligachan Hotel: not only the food is lovely but the whisky selection is great, and they have freshly-brewed ales from their neighbours at Cuillin Brewery.
+It is worth perusing the lovely selection that Isle of Skye Brewing offers, which also includes a local Skye Gin.
+If you are in Sligachan, however, before heading for a hike, you should stop at Seumas’ Bar at Sligachan Hotel: not only is the food lovely, but the whisky selection is excellent, and they have freshly brewed ales from their neighbours at Cuillin Brewery.

-However, bear with us, as just hopping across the water one can visit a very new addition to the distilling family on Skye.
-Nestled on the shores of the small island from which it takes its name, Isle of Raasay Distillery has one of the most spectacular views from its brand-new visitor centre.
-The first spirit flowed there in 2017, so their first bottling is getting closer to the release date.
-The building itself is beautifully renovated: a former Victorian Hotel, it now hosts part of the distillery, which offers accommodation with several rooms for a full-on whisky immersion.
+However, bear with us, as one can easily hop across the water to visit a new addition to Skye’s distilling family.
+Nestled on the shores of the small Island from which it takes its name, Isle of Raasay Distillery has one of the most spectacular views from its brand-new visitor centre.
+The first spirit was distilled there in 2017, and their inaugural release was introduced to the market in winter 2020.
+The building is beautifully renovated: a former Victorian Hotel now hosts part of the distillery, which offers accommodation with several rooms for a full-on whisky immersion.

-But wait, we are not quite over yet with Skye.
-In 2017 a second spirit started flowing on this island, more precisely at the very new Torabhaig Distillery, which was set up in a converted 19th-century farmstead.
-There is something incredibly charming about the balance and neatness of this place, which is set in a picturesque remote part of the island.
+But wait, we’re not quite done with Skye yet.
+In 2017, a second spirit started flowing on this Island, more precisely at the very new Torabhaig Distillery, which was set up in a converted 19th-century farmstead.
+There is something incredibly charming about the balance and neatness of this place, situated in a picturesque, remote part of the Island.
 A great last taste of developing spirit before we hop on a short ferry and make our way (only briefly) to the mainland.

 A mainland pit-stop: Ardnamurchan peninsula